Ezequiel Ponce: Elche

 On 31 January 2022, Ponce returned to Spain after agreeing to a loan deal with Elche CF in the top tier.
 On 1 June 2022, Elche exercised the purchase option in the loan contract and signed a four-year contract with Ponce.

 Return to AEK Athens

 On 5 August 2023, Ponce returned to AEK Athens on a permanent move, signing a four-year contract.
 He signed for €3,500,000.

 Houston Dynamo

+Ponce playing for Houston Dynamo in 2025.

 On 17 June 2024, Ponce joined Major League Soccer club Houston Dynamo, becoming the most expensive signing in club history.

+Elche return

+On 14 August 2026, Ponce returned to Elche on a one-year contract, with an option for a further two seasons.

 International career

 He was called up to the 2017 FIFA U-20 World Cup for the summer of 2017.
 He started for Argentina national under-20 football team in the first match in a 3–0 defeat against England national under-20 football team.